5 Common CPR Side Effects and Complications of CPR

 Cardiopulmonary Resuscitation (CPR) is a life-saving technique designed to support the circulatory and respiratory systems of a person in distress.
 It manually circulates oxygen-rich blood throughout the body through chest compressions, effectively substituting the heart's pumping action.

-Additionally, CPR includes rescue breaths, which deliver oxygen directly into the lungs, ensuring vital oxygenation when the person may not be breathing or breathing inadequately.
+Additionally, CPR includes rescue breaths, which deliver oxygen directly into the lungs, ensuring vital oxygenation when the person is not breathing or breathing inadequately.
 This approach safeguards vital organs, particularly the brain, from oxygen deprivation and aims to mitigate the risk of brain damage.

 CPR is a bridge to professional medical assistance, buying precious time until emergency services arrive to address the underlying cause of the cardiac or respiratory arrest.